angelopoole/v4/content/featured/Bloom/index.md

 showInProjects: true
 ---

+!⚠️ Hosted with heroku, resources will take some time to spin up ⚠️!
 A project centered around creating a soundbar that can layer sounds and replicate the results based on the sounds passed to it. coded in vanilla js